anderpaal/test-assignment/README.md

 ### Reasons for choosing Webdriver.IO
 I use Webdriver.IO because I have previous experience with it.

-### TC.
-1
+### Test case introduction
+``./specs/Login.ts``
-Should get an error for trying to log in with wrong password.
+TC 1 - Should get an error for trying to log in with wrong password.

-### TC.2
-Should successfully log in and log out.
+TC 2 - Should successfully log in and log out.

-### TC.3
+``./specs/Orders.ts``
-Should successfully complete a order while logged in.
+TC 1 - Should successfully complete order while logged in.

-### TC.4
-Should confirm error message after not accepting Terms of service.
+TC.2 - Should confirm error message after not accepting Terms of service.

-### TC.5
-Should check for order reference in "Order history" after successful order.
+TC.3 - Should check for order reference in "Order history" after successful order.